ryanmzilis/com.docker.devenvironments.code/Writing.md

 </div>
 ```

-## Custom page components
+## Custom page components (Coming soon)

-Sometimes you need components that are more complex than bodies of text or images.
+Sometimes you may need components that are more complex than bodies of text or images.
 You can create them under the `/shared` folder.
 These components are built with HTML and CSS and can include CSS classes.
-Make sure to check the CSS guidelines under the [How it works](https://github.com/bwinton/StyleGuide/wiki/How-it-works) page.
+Make sure to check the CSS guidelines under [Developing](https://github.com/bwinton/StyleGuide/wiki/Developing#CSS) page.